 |Total Sugars 1g|

 |Vitamin C 9mg||45%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you enjoy shrimp scampi, then this is the grilled shrimp recipe for you.
-The shrimp first marinate in half of the sauce—a mixture of butter, olive oil, garlic, white wine, and herbs—and then when finished cooking are drizzled with the remaining sauce (or you can serve it on the side).
+The shrimp first marinate in half of the sauce, which is comprised of a mixture of butter, olive oil, garlic, white wine, and herbs.
+Then, when it's finished cooking, the shrimp are drizzled with the remaining sauce (or you can serve it on the side).
 This gives it a double dose of delicious garlic-butter flavor.